+It's August, which means it's hotter than hell in the Lone Star State.
 What to do when the Texas summers get hotter than Kacey Musgraves in a sundress?
 Head on down to one of the 15 swimming holes in the Texas Hill Country.

 15. Blue Hole, Wimberley

 When real estate developers wanted to set up shop on the Blue Hole, the folks in Wimberley put their collective foot down and initiated the necessary fundraising and city-bill-writing to make Blue Hole a city park.
-Blue Hole is the locals’ favorite spot to cool off.
+Blue Hole is the locals' favorite Texas swimming spot to cool off.
 The park is open year-round and the water, fed by natural springs of the San Gabriel River, runs cool.

 14. Krause Springs, Spicewood